masyl/dndominos/rules.md

 * Large rooms: Allow the created of larger rooms of 2x3 tiles.
 * Limited number of lives
 * Downsides of dying ... loosing gold ?

-- You an action to "prepare" for a fight?
-Add +! to you defense throw ?
+* Using 4 or 5 tile in hand instead of 3 ?

 - Rule for longer games ?
 - Rule for shorter games ?
 - Death match ?
 - Monster specific rules
+- Cast/race specific rules ?
-- Rules when map is fully revealed
+- Rules for when the map is fully revealed ?
+- Playing with two sets of dominoes ?

 Rule extension: Special actions
 ===============================